codeGROOVE-dev/ghuTZ/README.md

 ## What Is This Madness?

 Ever wondered when your favorite open source maintainer is actually awake?
-Tired of pinging someone at 3am their time? **ghuTZ** is here to help by being *slightly creepy* in the name of better collaboration.
+Tired of pinging someone at 3am their time? **guTZ** is here to help by being *slightly creepy* in the name of better collaboration.

 We analyze GitHub activity patterns with the determination of a caffeinated detective to figure out where on Earth someone codes from.
 It's like GeoGuessr, but for developers!